michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part3.md

 Because I am a student in a similar situation, I could relate more with the audience and personalise the story to make it more relatable.
 The subtitle for the article changed from an in-personal subtitle

-> Visualizing the Master of Information Systems Management program's value and demand
+> "Visualizing the Master of Information Systems Management program's value and demand."

 to

-> Painting a calming picture for the job-seeking Master of Information Systems Management student.
+> "Painting a calming picture for the job-seeking Master of Information Systems Management student.""

 These may seem like minor changes, but it really gave a face-lift to the entire message and made it more engaging.